Kaapa: Development

-On 17 August 2022, Prithviraj Sukumaran announced that Mammootty and Mohanlal would be launching a project on 18 August, the next day.
+On 17 August 2021, Prithviraj Sukumaran announced that Mammootty and Mohanlal would be launching a project on 18 August, the next day.
 That day, 18 August, the motion poster was shared by them and the title was revealed to be Kaapa.
 The film was initiated by Fefka Writers Union.
 The title Kaapa is the short form of an act called Kerala Anti-social Activities (Prevention) Act.
 Venu was the director.
-But on May 2022, Venu opted out of the film as director due to creative differences between him and Fefka Writers Union.
+But in May 2022, Venu opted out of the film as director due to creative differences between him and Fefka Writers Union.
 He was then replaced by Shaji Kailas.
 Cinematographer Sanu Varghese, editor Mahesh Narayanan and musician Justin Varghese were the initial technical crew of the film.
 They were later replaced by Jomon T. John, Shameer Muhammed and musicians Dawn Vincent and Jakes Bejoy respectively.
 The film was scripted by G. R. Indugopan based on his novel Shankhumukhi.

 Casting

 The film was initially announced with the cast of Prithviraj Sukumaran, Asif Ali, Manju Warrier and Anna Ben.
 However, Manju Warrier left the film as she was busy with her schedules on shooting for Ajith Kumar's Thunivu (2023).
 Aparna Balamurali came as the replacement.
-Actors Dileesh Pothan, Jagadish Kumar and Nandhu were later revealed to be part of the cast.
+Actors Dileesh Pothan, Jagadish Kumar and Nandu were later revealed to be part of the cast.